soferdani/Angular-Weather-App/README.md

 ## Todo - Current Weather
 - [ ] Make the current weather responsive
+  - [ ] The 5day forecast need to be in flex container and brick like the others in the favorites
 - [ ] use this [guide](https://learnsomethingquick.com/build-a-weather-app-with-angular/) to create the search
 - [ ] Finish the current weather search logic

 ## Features to add
 - [ ] Add login page with guards
 - [ ] Make the app onPush logic
+- [ ] add lazy loading to the app - its in the rout with the key - loadChildren !! its in the app of the academy!
+- [ ] Use the nx - about the move :
+  - [ ] the easy option is to create new workspace and build again.

 ## Questions
 - [ ] how to make the buttons in the weather box in 2 rows and not in one

+need to add in the CV nx !!!!@# really important